ESIA Code of Conduct

 expansion of schemes across Australia by late 2015, it was agreed by the ESIA

 Board that the Code should be updated.
 During 2016, the ESIA engaged in extensive consultation with its members and key stakeholders to update the Code.
 The new ESIA Code of Conduct includes a Dispute Resolution Process and was published on 14 Nov 2016 with a revision published on 22 Nov 2017.
-A further update, including stakeholder engagement, is scheduled for ratification in early 2019.
+The Code was rebranded by 3 July 2018.
+The latest ratified update was published on 14 April 2020 and is supported by Best Practice Guidance documents.

 Code Supporting Statement